Former NFL player behind new CW high school football drama

 BEVERLY HILLS, Calif.
 (AP) — Former NFL player Spencer Paysinger is drawing on his high school days living between two worlds for his first major Hollywood project.

-Paysinger grew up in economically depressed South Los Angeles, but he attended Beverly Hills High, where he captained the football team in the wealthy enclave.
+Paysinger grew up in economically depressed South Los Angeles, but he attended Beverly Hills High School, where he captained the football team in the wealthy enclave.
 The culture shock he experienced is the basis for "All American," debuting Oct.
 10 on the CW.

-Paysinger serves as a consulting producer.
-He's not the only one with pro sports ties.
-One of the writers is Jon Alston, who played five years in the NFL.
-Retired Major League Soccer player Robbie Rogers is a producer.
+"I definitely had a gang influence with friends and family growing up in South Central, and people might think that Beverly Hills definitely shielded me from some problems.
+But in actuality, it only opened up a whole new can of worms," Paysinger told a TV critics' meeting on Monday.

+"Just dealing with kids with affluence, kids with drug problems and having their parents not be there for weeks on end because they're vacationing or they're doing big business.
+Just dealing with that contrast was probably the biggest thing that I had to go through."

 The series shoots in some of Paysinger's old haunts in South L.A., like a local park and the barbershop he has patronized since he was a kid.